-The application for the 2020 Fellowships is available April 11, 2019 through the deadline on November 1, 2019 at 2:00 pm ET.
 Applications are not reviewed on a rolling basis.
-All eligibility requirements apply to the status of the applicant ("you") as of November 1, 2019.
+All eligibility requirements apply to the status of the applicant ("you") as of October 28, 2021.
 If named a finalist, you will be required to provide documentation of your eligibility.

-To be eligible for the Class of 2020, you must be a New American who is 30 or younger as of the application deadline, and who is planning on starting or continuing an eligible graduate degree program full-time in the United States in the 2020-2021 academic year.
+To be eligible for the Class of 2022, you must be a New American who is 30 or younger as of the application deadline, and who is planning on starting or continuing an eligible graduate degree program full-time in the United States in the 2022-2023 academic year.
 You may apply to the Fellowship while you are applying to graduate school, or after you are already enrolled in graduate school.
-However, you must not have started or passed the third year of the graduate program that you are seeking funding for in the 2020-21 academic year as of the November 1, 2019 application deadline.
+However, if you are in a graduate program for which you are seeking support, then you cannot have started a third or subsequent year of that program as of the October 28th deadline.

 1. NEW AMERICAN STATUS